Illuminated Christian Manuscript

 Throughout Europe the princes are competing in luxury and commission to the most skilled artists the illuminated books, the great art of that time gloriously promoted by the duc de Berry who had died in 1416.

-The manuscript for sale is a book of hours in Latin and French for the use of Paris.
+It is a book of hours in Latin and French for the use of Paris.
 It consists of 265 vellum folios 22 x 16 cm, mostly in-octavo.
 Its illustrations include but are not limited to 22 nearly full page arch topped paintings in three side frames.
 The text is carefully line ended and ruled.
+Eight of the twelve calendar pages and three folios that probably supported large miniatures are missing.

 The sumptuous models by the Bedford Master had been transmitted to his joint successors whose hand is recognizable in the manuscript for sale : they are the Dunois Master and the Master of the Munich Golden Legend.
 Such attributions enable to date that work from around 1440.